Asteatotic Eczema

 Who Can Get Asteatotic Eczema?

-Anyone with very dry skin is at risk for asteatotic eczema, but it most often affects people that are:
+Anyone with very dry skin is at risk for asteatotic eczema, but it most often affects people who are:

 • Elderly